 Fincode and DevOps Summit

-This blog is based on 3 days of presentation and debate at 2 events Daysha attended over 2 weeks at the end of March 2018.
+This blog is based on 3 days of presentation and debate at 2 events Daysha attended at the end of March 2018.

 Fincode which as the name suggests was primarily attended by Fintech companies including larger organisations like Morgan Stanley, Lloyds and BBVA.